Paul has had a passion for travel most of his life. He has traveled in North America as well as East and Southeast Asia.

 After arriving in Taiwan, I got married and settled in the southern port city of Kaohsiung until July 1979.
 At that time, my family and I made another long trip.

 We moved to the United States eventually settling in Toledo, Ohio, in August the next month.
-About one month after buying a small home in Toledo, I got a job offer in Maryland where we moved in December 1980.
+About one month after buying a small home in Toledo, I received a job offer in Maryland where we moved in December 1980.

 During the 1980s, I did a lot of traveling both inside and outside the United States.